PANKAJ-afk864/Apple-Stock-Price-Prediction-Machine-Learning/README.md

 Make sure you have internet access for fetching data from APIs like Yahoo Finance.

-## 📌 Notes

-- The dataset is dynamically fetched via `yfinance` (no need to manually download stock data).
-- You can change the ticker or date range in the notebook for other stocks.

-## 📧 Contact
+## Contact

 Created by: Your Name
-For queries: [your-email@example.com]
+For queries: pankajjsinghh376@gmail.com